eslint/eslint/docs/developer-guide/working-with-plugins.md

 In order to make your plugin available to the community you have to publish it on npm.

+Recommended keywords:

+* `eslint`
+* `eslintplugin`

+Add these keywords into your `package.json` file to make it easy for others to find.

 ## Further Reading

 * [npm Developer Guide](https://www.npmjs.org/doc/misc/npm-developers.html)